-Discount Rate: The discount rate used to measure the total pension liability was 6.75%.
+The discount rate used to measure the total pension liability was 6.75%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate and that contributions from the employers will be made at contractually required rates, actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Proportionate Share of the Net Pension Liability to Changes in the Discount Rate: The following presents the Commission's proportionate share of the County's proportionate share of the net pension liability calculated using the discount rate of 6.75%, as well as the Commission's proportionate share of the County's proportionate share of the net pension liability if it were calculated using a discount rate that is 1 percent lower (5.75%) or 1 percent higher (7.75%) than the current rate, as follows:
+F. Sensitivity of the Proportionate Share of the Net Pension Liability to Changes in the Discount Rate

+The following presents the Commission's proportionate share of the County's proportionate share of the net pension liability calculated using the discount rate of 6.75%, as well as the Commission's proportionate share of the County's proportionate share of the net pension liability if it were calculated using a discount rate that is 1 percent lower (5.75%) or 1 percent higher (7.75%) than the current rate, as follows:
-1% Discount 1%

-Decrease Rate Increase

-5.75% 6.75% 7.75%

-\$ 1,016,662 \$ 501,265 \$ 80,737
+Decrease 5.75% Disc count Rate 6.75% 1% Increase 7.75% Commission's proportionate share of the County's proportionate share of the net pension liability \$ 922,175 \$ 577,142 \$ 293,742

-Pension Plan Fiduciary Net Position: Detailed information about the pension plan's fiduciary net position is available in the separately issued StanCERA ACFR.
+G. Pension Plan Fiduciary Net Position

+Detailed information about the pension plan's fiduciary net position is available in the separately issued StanCERA ACFR.